Learn Material Health Guides Wood Guide

 What is engineered wood?

-Engineered wood consists of thin pieces of solid wood attached with glue to either side of a non-solid wood core.
-The core can be either plywood or ground wood fibers mixed with resin.
-The outer solid wood surface is called a veneer, and the layers are bound together with adhesives.
-The adhesives holding the layers together, and the glue-based binders in the plywood or ground wood fibers, are where the health issues potentially lie, since these glues typically contain urea-formaldehyde, a known carcinogen.
-Some newer engineered wood uses bio-based glues or NAF (No Added Formaldehyde) resins that are much healthier (some don’t, using polyurethane or other harmful substitutions).
-Engineered wood is often used in furniture construction, like in making couches, because it is stronger than solid wood and can hold up to many years of wear and tear.
+Engineered wood consists of thin pieces of solid wood attached with glue to either side of a non- solid wood core.
+The core can be either plywood or ground wood fibers mixed with resin— basically a glue.
+The outer solid wood surface is called a veneer.
+The glue holding the veneers onto the core, and the glue-based binders in the core, are where the health issues potentially lie, since these glues typically contain urea-formaldehyde, a carcinogen and airway irritant.

 Is engineered wood toxic?